Betwixt and between 2-factor Hamiltonian and Perfect-Matching-Hamiltonian graphs: Star products and PMH-graphs

 The second part of the above proof shows that unlike Proposition \ref{prop starproduct 2fh}, a star product between two bipartite PMH-graphs does not guarantee that the resulting graph is PMH.

 \begin{corollary} If $G$ is a cubic PMH-graph having a $3$-edge-cut, then $G$ can be obtained by an appropriate star product between two cubic PMH-graphs $G_{1}$ and $G_{2}$. \end{corollary}

 The above corollary (and also Conjecture \ref{conjecture new}) are the main reasons why in \cite{papillon}, the study of cubic graphs which are PMH or just even-2-factorable was restricted to graphs having girth at least $4$.
 In \cite{papillon}, a graph $G$ is defined to be \emph{even-2-factorable} (for short E2F) if each of its 2-factors consist only of even cycles.
-When $G$ is cubic, $G$ is E2F if and only if each of its perfect matchings can be extended to a 3-edge-colouring.
+When $G$ is cubic, $G$ is E2F if and only if each of its perfect matchings can be extended to a 3-edge-colouring (see Figure \ref{figure papillon}).
 We note that if a cubic graph is PMH then it is even-2-factorable as well, but the converse is not necessarily true.

-As in Corollary \ref{cor 3cutconn}, a cubic graph having girth 3 which is also even-2-factorable (not necessarily PMH), can be obtained by applying a star product between an even-2-factorable cubic graph and the complete graph $K_{4}$.
+As in Corollary \ref{cor 3cutconn}, a cubic graph having girth 3 which is also even-2-factorable (not necessarily PMH), can be obtained by applying a star product between an even-2-factorable cubic graph and the complete graph $K_{4}$ (see \cite{papillon} for more details).
 Applying a star product between a graph and $K_{4}$ is also known as applying a $Y$-extension, which can be seen as expanding a vertex into a triangle (see Figure \ref{figure Yoperations}).
 We remark that the results given in the sequel do not necessarily yield PMH-graphs having girth 3, as Remark \ref{remark Girth4+PMH} shows.

 Despite the discouraging statement of Proposition \ref{prop pmh star product}, one can still obtain PMH-graphs from smaller PMH-graphs by using a star product (or repeated star products) and 3-malleable vertices, as we shall see in the following section.